Arts Award is a unique set of qualifications that supports children and young people to enjoy the arts and develop as artists and arts leaders.

 *Certificates cost £4 per child.

-We have created an Arts Award Discover for KS1 children taking part in our CASMA project this year!
+We have created an Arts Award Discover for KS1 children taking part in A Journey to the Ugly Bug Ball this year!

 Using GarageBand with Bronze Arts Award and KS3 Music